 Cynthia: Just when you think you have your “story”, dig deeper…and deeper.
 Then write it down and don’t forget it.

 After launching the site in July 2016, I started to worry that perhaps my niche was too small.
 I experimented with different kinds of recipes and articles, and found relatively easy, quick-wins to get traffic.
 But by the end of the year, I felt like I had really gone off course.
-On top of that, the Presidential election had really made me reevaluate my personal purpose and revisit my original vision for creating Confetti Kitchen.
+On top of that, the Presidential election had really made me reevaluate my personal purpose and revisit my original vision for creating Hidden Rhythm.
 In January, I made an intentional decision to focus on dinner parties and get-togethers, and I’m so glad I took the time to pause and reset.

 ^^ This is Cynthia!!
 Beautiful brunette on the left.